ksu-cs-textbooks/cis300/content/trees/priority-queues/heaps.md

 also be used to implement a min-priority queue.
 Although the definition of a heap does not require it, the implementations we will consider will be binary trees, as opposed to trees with an arbitrary number of children.

+{{% notice note %}}

-(We should also point out that the heap data structure is unrelated to the pool of memory from which instances of reference types are constructed - this also, unfortunately, is called a heap.)
+The heap data structure is
+unrelated to the pool of memory from which instances of reference types are constructed --- this also, unfortunately, is called a heap.

+{{% /notice %}}

-One advantage to using a min-heap to implement a min-priority queue is fairly obvious - an element with minimum priority is always at the root if the min-heap is nonempty.
+One advantage to using a min-heap to implement a min-priority queue is fairly obvious --- an element with minimum priority is always at the root if the min-heap is nonempty.
 This makes it easy to find the minimum priority and an element with this priority.
-Let's consider how we might remove a element with minimum priority.
+Let's consider how we might remove an element with minimum priority.
 Assuming the min-heap is nonempty, we need to remove the element at the root.
 Doing so leaves us with two min-heaps (either of which might be empty).
 To complete the removal, we need a way to merge two min-heaps into one.
 Note that if we